yokoffing/ChatGPT-Prompts/README.md

 > * List `several` theories that can explain the following facts: 1.
 Al is easily available to everyone 2.
 People who use AI have 30% to 50% improvements in job task performance for writing and coding 3.
 Most people are not publicly using Al, despite these advantages
-> * Can you give me a few more theories.
+> * Can you give me a few more theories?
 Can you refer to specific sociological or psychological theories?
 > * I would like specific tests of all six theories that me to differentiate them.
 > * But those tests don't align with the six theories you gave me earlier.
-> * Can you give me an examples of how to combine or modify these tests?
+> * Can you give me examples of how to combine or modify these tests?
 > * How would I alter the psychological or cultural factors?

 ## Summary